 Land O'Lakes isn't opposed to selling off under-performing lines of business to free up resources for growth initiatives.
 In mid-2014, for example, it sold its struggling Layers (egg) business (with operations in California and Missouri) to Opal Foods.

 Mergers and Acquisitions

-In February 2015, to boost its advertising effectiveness, the coop purchased marketing communications and strategic consultant FLM+, which specialized in the agribusiness and rural community sector.
+That year, to boost its advertising effectiveness, the coop purchased marketing communications and strategic consultant FLM+, which specialized in the agribusiness and rural community sector.